eivindbohler/tinyllama/README.md

 For an in-depth discussion of the various components, installation, configuration, etc, take a look at the [wiki][wiki].

 ## Help
-This project is mostly indended for people with a fair bit of hardware- and DOS knowledge.
+This project is indended for people with a fair bit of hardware- and DOS knowledge.
 If you have questions or need help, please look at the [wiki][wiki] and [FAQ][wiki-faq] section first.

 ## Roadmap
 Coming.